In This Article

 Class: Basic Cloud Storage

-Google Drive, part of Google’s G Suite of productivity apps, is a popular cloud storage and file backup service.
+Overview: Google Drive, part of Google’s G Suite of productivity apps, is a popular cloud storage and file backup service.
 Google Drive is part of the Google Ecosystem which means its easily accessible from your Android phone and integrates with other services such as Google Docs and Google Photos.
 Google Drive is easy to get started with and is low-cost.
 However, Google Drive lacks the sophisticated law firm cloud storage features needed by most law offices.
-It’s simplicity may be its biggest drawback for law firms, but perhaps a viable option if your firm is already using Gmail/G Suite.
+It’s simplicity may be its biggest drawback for law firms, but perhaps a viable option if your firm is already using Gmail/G Suite.]

 STAND-OUT FEATURES